MEET OUR TEAM

 After studying ancient agriculture in college and co-teaching fifth grade, Jessa followed her passion for building healthy communities as an AMI Fellow in 2012.
 In her subsequent work at the AMI partner organization, The Highland Center, Jessa worked to build local food systems in the region.
 Jessa earned a Master's in Education from the University of Washington, where she studied and worked in the fields of nutrition and garden education, outdoor education, non-profit management, and curriculum development.
 Her passion for the Farm and Food Fellowship brought Jessa back to AMI in 2016 and she has been managing the Fellowship ever since.
 In her spare time, Jessa enjoys working on her homestead with husband Chris in Blue Grass, VA.

 Originally hailing from Pardeeville, WI, Pat developed his passion for environmental justice and farming after a 3-year quest that included travel to Central America, working and leading trail crews in AZ and CO, and then, ultimately, working as a field hand on a 3-acre farm outside of Madison, WI.
-Pat was a part of AMI’s 2017 cohort and spent his Phase II placement as the farm manager at the AMI Farm at August Health.
-When not obsessing over farming, Pat enjoys the challenge of trying to live a more sustainable lifestyle through cooking; preserving and fermenting the food he grows.
+Pat helped pilot the AMI Farm at Augusta Health managing it for 3 years before becoming the Director of Market Farming for AMI.
+When not obsessing over farming, Pat enjoys the challenge of trying to live a more sustainable lifestyle through cooking, preserving, and fermenting the food he grows.

 Rick comes to AMI with over 30 years of accounting and business management experience.
 He worked with grants, capital budgets, and accounting software implementation at the University of Virginia.
 He also put in many years of corporate accounting at the former Rocco, Inc, poultry company in Harrisonburg.
 A graduate of James Madison University, Rick originally hails from Tidewater, Virginia, but has developed deep roots here in the Shenandoah Valley.
 When not trying to get on the golf course, his other passion is training, showing, and loving his herd of English Springer Spaniels.